-Our Doula Support Program builds confidence, resilience and social connection for women experiencing disadvantage during pregnancy, childbirth and early parenting.
+Our Doula Support Program builds our clients’ confidence, resilience and social connection and complements the clinical care provided by the public maternity system.

 Pregnancy and labour support includes: